verana-labs/verifiable-trust-vpr-spec/spec.md

 Global variables CAN only be changed by the [[ref: governance authority]] through proposals.

-Default values MUST be set at DTR initialization (genesis).
+Default values MUST be set at VPR initialization (genesis).
 Below you'll find some possible values.
 These values will have to be defined in the [[ref: governance framework]].

 **Trust Unit:**